Gepetto/robotpkg/README.txt

     underlying fetch tool (cvs, git or svn).
 It is strongly advised to define at least a specific revision to be checked out, so that the package can be reproducibly installed in a known state.
+MASTER_REPOSITORY
+    defines a VCS repository from where a "make checkout" will download the lastest revision of a software.
+MASTER_REPOSITORY is a list of 2 or 3 elements.
+The first element is the VCS tool to be used: it must be one of cvs, git or svn.
+The second element is the location of the repository.
+It must be written in a syntax understood by the actual VCS tool.
+The third optional element is a list of specific elements to be checked out instead of the default (the whole repository).
+CHECKOUT_VCS_OPTS
+    is a list of options used when fetching a package via a make checkout command.
+The options are passed to the "cvs checkout", "git clone" or "svn checkout" command that extract the source archive.

 The second section contains information about separately downloaded patches, if any.